Everybody knows he is the greatest basketball player ever to walk the earth, but what positions did Michael Jordan play throughout his career?

 After all, the rip-roaring success of The Last Dance Netflix series has brought his actual career back into public consciousness (if that’s not too sacrilegious a statement), so an examination of what made him great rather than his greatness seems a good idea.

-For newcomers, too, who’d love to know more about our great game’s greatest of all time, it’ll be good to refresh our minds.
-And relive some of those moments.
+For newcomers, too, who’d love to know more about our game’s greatest of all time, it’ll be good to refresh our minds and relive some of those iconic moments.

 Considering the glitz and the glamour of his ridiculous achievements with the Bulls, I often find young players actually forgetting what that particular job entails – scoring points.
 That is the primary role for a shooting guard and not one we should forget when waxing lyrical about Jordan’s career.